cflurin/homebridge-punt/README.md

 # homebridge-punt
-Homebridge-punt is Plugin for Homebridge.
+Homebridge-punt is a Plugin for Homebridge.
 The Plugin incorporates a Fhem-Gateway and a Simulator.

 **Note: this is a work in progress.**